 Directors

 A number of local people have contributed to the development of Carmarthen Bay Ferries CIC.
-The current directors are Kenton Morgan, Celia Strange, Andrew Kirkpatrick (Chair) and Charles Etty-Leal.
+The current directors are Kenton Morgan (Chair), Celia Strange, Andrew Kirkpatrick, Charles Etty-Leal and Mark Foxton.
 Carmarthen Bay Ferries is always looking to expand the number of directors.
 We welcome applications from people with an interest in sustaining this ancient ferry service and providing boat access to the beautiful Tywi Estuary and Carmarthen Bay, Carmarthenshire's, foremost coastal attraction.

 Current Directors